xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/index.md

 For this purpose log in as an admin and open the storefront using the "View storefront" button on any page of your store Admin area.
 ![view-storefront.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/view-storefront.png)

 The storefront will be opened in a new tab.
 Find the 'Gear' icon in the bottom left corner and click on it to start editing pages using **Webmaster mode**.
+(For X-Cart 5.4.0.x and later the **Webmaster Mode** panel is always visible at the bottom of the storefront when opened by a logged in administrator).

 <div class="ui stackable two column grid">
   <div class="column" markdown="span">![gear-icon.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/gear-icon.png)</div>